MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/share-screen.md

 ## Share your screen

 > [!IMPORTANT]
-> If you're using a person device, make sure to turn off any private notifications on your device before sharing your screen.
+> If you're using a personal device, make sure to turn off any private notifications on your device before sharing your screen.

 1. Tap the ellipsis (...) button.